-Row Device Category # of Tests/Devices Tested Testing Description Result Conclusion(s) and Additional Information ^a Combined New, Lab-Aged and Used Device Experiments PM_3 and PM{10} below ISO 18562-2 thresholds for all 116 tested devices (41x New and 75x Used).
-19 Used [Entire Device] w/ New [Entire 75 (Used) 41 (New) Particulate matter (PM) testing in general accordance with ISO 18562-2 ^h Pass PM_3 and PM{10} of Used devices with degradation (8 total devices) were not statistically different than measured PM_3 and PM{10} of Used devices without degradation (67 devices), suggesting that degradation did not contribute to appreciable elevated levels of respirable particles in the devices tested.
-Device] for comparison When devices were classified based on cleanliness, average particulate counts in devices classified as 'dirty' were significantly greater than those classified as 'clean'.
-Comparing the PM3 and PM10 levels from New DS1 devices to Used devices with and without degradation did not show a statistically significant difference in probability distribution.
-115 total Simulated use was performed by turning a DS1 on for 1 hour, Ozone induces Differences in foam between devices exposed to ozone and those not exposed to ozone were detectable by pH, conductivity, and FTIR testing.
-3 New turning off, and then exposing to ozone per There was no PM observed above the ISO 18562-2 limits for all samples tested (28 devices with simulated use and ozone exposure, and 13 devices New; 84 with simulated use the manufacturer's with simulated use and without ozone exposure, and 1 new device).
-Visual degradation occurred in ozone exposed devices between 150-300 20 Ozone Exposed and ozone exposure and the process was repeated (turning a DS1 degradation and DEG cycles of simulated use/ozone exposure.
-By 200 cycles of simulated use and ozone exposure, DEG levels were first [Entire Device] 28 with simulated use device on, turning off, and exposing to ozone) production measurable by ISO 18562-3 testing. but no ozone exposure for up to 500 cycles.
-For a control, DS1 devices were turned on For all control samples (i.e., no ozone exposure): no visual degradation was observed. for 1 hour, turned off, and then were kept off For the conditions tested (up to 500 cycles of ozone): for the duration that PM {2.5} and PM 10 below ISO 18562-2 thresholds
+Page 29 Row Device Category # of Tests/Devices Tested Testing Description Result Conclusion(s) and Additional Information ^a PM_3 and PM{10} below ISO 18562-2 thresholds for all 116 tested devices (41x New and 75x Used).
+20 Used [Entire Particulate matter (PM) statistically different than measured PM3 and PM degradation (67 devices), suggesting that degradation (67 devices), suggesting that degradation (67 devices).
+PM_3 and PM{10} of Used devices with degradation (8 total devices) were not statistically different than measured PM_3 and PM{10} of Used devices without degradation (67 devices), suggesting that degradation did not contribute to appreciable elevated levels of respirable particles in the devices tested. comparison mparison 18562-2" When devices were classified based on cleanliness, average particulate counts in devices classified as 'dirty' were significantly greater than those classified as 'clean'.
+Comparing the PM_3 and PM{10} levels from New DS1 devices to Used devices with and without degradation did not show a statistically significant difference in probability distribution.
+115 total Simulated use was performed by turning a DS1 on for 1 hour, turning off, and then Differences in foam between devices exposed to ozone and those not exposed to ozone were detectable by pH, conductivity, and FTIR testing.
+There was no PM emissions observed above the ISO 18562-2 limits for all 3 New exposing to ozone per the manufacturer's samples tested (28 devices with simulated use and ozone exposure, and 13 devices with simulated use and without ozone exposure, and 1 new device).
+21 New; Ozone Exposed [Entire 86 with simulated use and ozone exposure instructions.
+This was considered one cycle, and the process was repeated (turning a DS1 device on, turning off, Ozone induces degradation and DEG production Visual degradation occurred in ozone exposed devices between 150-300 cycles of simulated use/ozone exposure.
+By 200 cycles of simulated use and ozone exposure, DEG levels were first measurable by ISO 18562-3 testing.
+Device] 29 with simulated use but no ozone exposure and exposing to ozone) for up to 1300 cycles.
+For a control, DS1 devices were turned on Pass For all control samples (i.e., no ozone exposure): no visual degradation was observed. for 1 hour, turned off, and then were kept off for the duration that the other devices were For the conditions tested by ISO 18562-2 (up to 500 cycles of ozone): $PM{2.5}$ and PM{10} below ISO 18562-2 thresholds For the conditions tested by ISO 18562-3 (up to 1300 cycles of ozone):